aminshahid573/aminshahid573/README.md

 ## 🚀 About Me

-Backend developer from Nepal, working primarily with **Go and Node.js**.
-I'm all about building solid APIs, background workers, and authentication systems that actually work in production.
+Backend developer from Nepal.
+I work with **Go and Node.js** to build scalable systems.
+I care about writing clean code and understanding how things work under the hood.

-I focus on writing clean, maintainable code without over-engineering things.
-No magic frameworks—just understanding how the pieces fit together.

-**What drives me:**
-- Writing code that's easy to read and maintain
-- Building systems that scale naturally
-- Understanding what's happening under the hood

 ---